eslint/eslint/docs/developer-guide/working-with-plugins.md

 ## Working with Custom Parsers

 If you want to use your own parser and provide additional capabilities for your rules, you can specify your own custom parser.
 If a `parseForESLint` method is exposed on the parser, this method will be used to parse the code.
 Otherwise, the `parse` method will be used.
-Both methods should take in the the source code as the first argument, and an optional configuration object as the second argument (provided as `parserOptions` in a config file).
+Both methods should take in the source code as the first argument, and an optional configuration object as the second argument (provided as `parserOptions` in a config file).
 The `parse` method should simply return the AST.
 The `parseForESLint` method should return an object that contains the required property `ast` and an optional `services` property. `ast` should contain the AST.
 The `services` property can contain any parser-dependent services (such as type checkers for nodes).
 The value of the `services` property is available to rules as `context.parserServices`.

 You can find an ESLint parser project [here](https://github.com/eslint/typescript-eslint-parser).